100 Best Christmas TV Episodes of All Time

 The show’s most festive episode takes place on and around the one-year anniversary of the series premiere, in which patriarch Nathaniel Fisher was killed in a car crash on Christmas Eve.
 As a serialised show with a large ensemble cast, there’s a lot going on here – some Christmassy, some not so much – but perhaps the episode’s most seasonal subplot is the “funeral of the week” – a Hell’s Angels cyclist who died in a crash on his way to work as a mall Santa – which takes place on Christmas Day.
 Meanwhile, the big family Christmas dinner, which mother Ruth is desperately trying to arrange, proves the source of a number of the episode’s most memorable moments.

-30. SOUTH PARK – Mr Hankey, The Christmas Poo
+30. South Park – Mr Hankey, The Christmas Poo

-USA/Season 1/1997Aired on Comedy Centraldirected and written by Trey Parker and Matt Stone
+directed and written by Trey Parker and Matt Stone

 Eighteen years on, I feel I can still write with confidence that South Park remains the only TV show to center multiple Christmas episodes around a sentient piece of human excrement.
 I mean, I haven’t checked all that thoroughly, but the odds look pretty good to me.
 South Park’s often used Christmas time to experiment with format: there’s the inspired “Mr. Hankey’s Christmas Classics” music video collection, and the brutally violent Happy Tree Friends-esque “Woodland Critter Christmas.”